-19. Risk Reporting
+22. Risk reports

 Six-monthly reports of strategic risks to Council's operations, their likelihood and consequences of occurring and risk minimisation strategies.

 - Reports - No reports

 Where Council has reports, it must also provide details of the dates of the reports.
 Where Council has no reports, it must provide a reason.